5.56 vs. 300 BLK: Which Do You Need?

 Since the cartridges are so similar, not much surgery is required to convert a standard AR-15 firearm chambered in 5.56mm to 300 BLK.
 In fact, all you have to do is change the barrel.
 That’s a simple operation on an AR rifle or pistol.
 Once you remove the barrel nut, it just pops out for an easy swap.

-Since the cartridge base is identical, the bolt and bolt carrier are unchanged.
 For the same reason, the magazines are interchangeable too.
 There are no modifications required to make a STANAG (NATO Draft Standardization Agreement) magazine work with 300 BLK cartridges.
 Oh, there’s one more benefit.
-Unlike “different” AR cartridge offerings like 6.8 SPC, capacity of magazines is also identical.
+Unlike “different” AR cartridge offerings like 6.8mm Remington SPC, capacity of magazines is also identical.

 Do note that both of the test firearms are pistols, so the shorter barrels yield lower velocities than what you’ll see on the ammo box.
-The SAINT Victor Pistol 300 BLK model has a nine-inch barrel while the SAINT Edge Pistol 5.56 NATO sports a 10.3-inch barrel.
+The SAINT Victor Pistol 300 BLK model has a nine-inch barrel while the SAINT Edge Pistol 5.56 NATO sports a 10.3″ barrel.

 I ran the numbers with all four options to explore how velocity and bullet drop carried with both the 5.56mm NATO and 300 BLK choices.
 Both pistols were set up with a 50-yard zero.